Vauxhall Crossland review - Engines, performance and drive

 A better bet is the turbocharged 1.2; with 108bhp and 205Nm of torque it’s far livelier and will happily cope with town driving and longer motorway trips.
 It’ll do 0-62mph in 10.5 seconds and hit 116mph flat out.
 The more powerful 128bhp turbo model gets a six-speed manual gearbox, and manages the sprint a second quicker with a 125mph maximum.

-The diesels are expected to account for a large proportion of sales, and by looking at the numbers it’s easy to see why.
+The diesels are expected to account for a large proportion of sales, even in today's market, and by looking at the numbers it’s easy to see why.
 They post frankly astounding official fuel economy claims, while losing little to the petrols in terms of performance.
 They aren’t as refined, though, and with the future of diesel uncertain, many buyers may be better off with one of the quieter and still frugal turbo petrol models.

 In this review

 - 1Vauxhall Crossland review The Crossland SUV offers a sporty look and good family practicality, but isn't as sharp to drive as some rivals

 - 2Engines, performance and drive - currently readingPunchy engines deliver decent refinement, but the Crossland doesn’t offer much in the way of fun

 - 3MPG, CO2 and Running CostsA broad range of petrol and diesel engines means the Crossland is an economical choice for cost-conscious buyers

 - 4Interior, design and technologyThe Crossland is loaded with kit, but certain parts of the cabin still feel built down to a cost

 - 5Practicality, comfort and boot spaceThere are loads of clever touches that make the Crossland one of the most practical cars in its class

 - 6Reliability and SafetyThe Crossland includes good levels of safety kit, but Vauxhall customer feedback could be better